shamafarabi/NLP-Predict-Cast-Member-of-the-TV-Show-Friends/README.md

 # Multiclass Text Classification for Identifying TV Show Characters

 # Link to Project Report
-- [The project report in this link. ](https://nbviewer.jupyter.org/github/shamafarabi/Capstone_Project_2-Multiclass_Text_Classification_for_TV_Show_Friends/blob/master/Project%20Report.ipynb)contains elaborate explanations of the steps followed and accomplishments from this project.
+- [The project report in this link ](https://nbviewer.jupyter.org/github/shamafarabi/Capstone_Project_2-Multiclass_Text_Classification_for_TV_Show_Friends/blob/master/Project%20Report.ipynb)contains elaborate explanations of the steps followed and accomplishments from this project.

 # Introduction